Ten years ago Doctors joined our paramedics on board the aircraft. Here's what a difference that made to the service.

 A decade of lifesaving innovation with Devon Air Ambulance

-‘”‘When we started, the helicopter was mainly about getting patients to hospital quickly,’ Kate recalls.
-‘Paramedics were doing an incredible job, but some interventions – like pre-hospital anaesthesia or thoracotomy – just weren’t possible.
-We wanted to change that.’
+When we started, the helicopter was mainly about getting patients to hospital quickly,’ Kate recalls.
+‘Paramedics were doing an incredible job, but some interventions – like pre-hospital emergency anaesthesia, procedural sedation and surgical skills – just weren’t possible.
+We wanted to change that to improve pre-hospital patient care in Devon.

 From helicopter transport to critical care

 The journey hasn’t been easy.
-When Kate joined the team in 2016, she had already worked for other helicopter emergency medical services in the UK and overseas.
+When Kate joined the team in 2016, she had already worked developing other helicopter emergency medical services in the UK and overseas.
 Devon was starting late compared to some regions, but the ambition was clear.

 Today, the team’s capabilities are unrecognisable compared to a decade ago.
 They carry advanced drugs, blood products like freeze-dried plasma, and equipment for procedures that were once only possible in hospital.